binapani-edu/blog/blogs/gurukul-to-gclassroom/content.md

 ### Adult Literacy Initiatives

 To address India's literacy challenges, the government launched the **National Adult Education Program (1978)** and later the **National Literacy Mission (1988)**, aiming to make 80 million adults literate, especially focusing on women's literacy.

+### Medical Education Revolution

+The establishment of **All India Institute of Medical Sciences (AIIMS) Delhi in 1956** transformed medical education in India, introducing merit-based admission and integrating research with medical training.
+This model would later be replicated across the country with multiple AIIMS institutions.

 ### 💡 Major Developments: